Suryavanshi (film)

-Suryavanshi is a 1992 Indian Hindi-language romantic fantasy horror film directed by Rakesh Kumar and produced by Vijay Kumar Galani and Kinney Galani starring Salman Khan, Amrita Singh and Sheeba.
+Suryavanshi is a 1992 Indian Hindi-language romantic fantasy horror film directed by Rakesh Kumar and produced by Vijay Kumar Galani and Kinney Galani.
+The film stars Salman Khan, Sheeba, Amrita Singh.
 The film failed at the box office.

 Plot

 DD, a senior officer in the Archaeological Survey of India, and JB, a businessman now living in the US, have been inseparable friends since childhood.
 When JB returns to India after a long stay in the US, he asks for DD's daughter Sonia's hand in marriage for his son Vicky.
 But when Vicky arrives in India, he informs Sonia that he is not interested in marriage.
 Sonia understands and accepts this, but suggests they marry anyway and that she will not stand in the way of his adventures.
 Vicky agrees and they get married.

 Around this time DD receives word that the lead archaeologist, Kishore, on his current project (an excavation in a small hamlet called Sangramgadh) has mysteriously disappeared.
 He asks his project officer Mahesh to investigate.
 Mahesh reviews Kishore's notes and learns of a local baba (wise old man in the village) who seems to know a bit about the situation.
 They arrange to bring baba to the city.

 Baba narrates the history of Sangramgadh.
 Once a happy realm, it has now fallen upon hard times accompanied by sinister events.
 Although the village land is arable, the harvested grain inexplicably self-incinerates overnight.
 Those who leave Sangramgadh assuredly meet financial or personal ruin outside and those who stay are plagued by the suffering of a bleak and hopeless existence.
 The baba reveals this is all a result of a curse placed upon the village by the wandering atma (soul) of an ancient princess Suryalekha.
 The baba once visited the ruins of the old palace and summoned the atma, whereupon it appeared and commanded him: if the village must be freed from her thrall, they must bring her her Suryavanshi (a prince born of the Sun dynasty).
 After revealing the story, baba asks all listeners and DD to stay at the outhouse.
 Meanwhile, baba sees a photograph of Vicky who looks like Suryavanshi Vikram Singh.
 Out of shock, tumbles onto the ground where shards of glass pierce through.
 DD, JB, Vicky, Sonia, Mahesh and a field team arrive in Sangramgadh.
 They are stumped when they discover that the palace ruins (above ground) are on a bed of solid rock, impervious to digging.
 The next morning, however, a minor earthquake occurs and they find a way through the rock into the palace.
 They find Kishore's body, hanging grotesquely by the neck, in the palace.
 They also find an ancient manuscript in Sanskrit.